angstvra/TIPCash/README.md

 </div>

+<p>This is an unfinished project that will be updated or modified in the future.
+Issues and Goals are stated below:</p>

 ## Issues
 <ul>
   <li>The login page lacks a proper backend, allowing access to the home page without entering account data.</li>